Nickil13/learning-blog/README.md

 # Personal Blog
 A blog with a backend Node.js server and a React frontend.
 Users can perform basic CRUD operations with posts, with authentication and authorization required.

--Posts can be filtered by category
+- Posts can be filtered by category
--Posts can be managed by the logged in user using an Admin dashboard.
+- Posts can be managed by the logged in user using an Admin dashboard.
--Darkmode feature
+- Darkmode feature

 ## Live site
 - Heroku: [learningblogapp](https://learningblogapp.herokuapp.com/)